yossHB/elk-stack-with-docker/README.md

 The default configuration of _Docker Desktop for Mac_ allows mounting files from `/Users/`, `/Volume/`, `/private/`, `/tmp` and `/var/folders` exclusively.
 Make sure the repository is cloned in one of those locations or follow the instructions from the [documentation][mac-filesharing] to add more locations.

+#### ubuntu

+The Docker installation package available in the official Ubuntu repository may not be the latest version.
+To ensure we get the latest version, we’ll install Docker from the official Docker repository [documentation][ubuntu-filesharing].

 ## Usage